Disputes and Sanctions

 Investigation – Cygnus and Pegasus

-The parties to the investigation are on the one hand, the owners of the Cygnus hub, comprising Neptune E&P UK Ltd and Spirit Energy, and on the other hand, the owners of the Pegasus field, comprising Spirit Energy and Hague and London Oil BV.
+The parties to the investigation were on the one hand, the owners of the Cygnus hub, comprising Neptune E&P UK Ltd and Spirit Energy, and on the other hand, the owners of the Pegasus field, comprising Spirit Energy and Hague and London Oil BV.

 The OGA’s Regulatory Approach